-It was a sunny Sunday afternoon and there seemed no reason why we couldn’t make a cake, except that I don’t much like cake.
+It was a sunny Sunday afternoon and there seemed no reason why we couldn’t make a cake, except that I don’t really like cake.

-I tried to tempt the kids with chocolate chip cookies, or raspberry and oatmeal bars, but they wanted cake.
-And they demanded ‘not boring plain cake’ too… so I headed to pinterest for some inspiration.
-Surely I must have pinned a couple of ‘not boring’ cake recipes on my Family Food Board?
+I tried to tempt the kids with banana chocolate chip cookies, or raspberry and oatmeal bars, or fruit crunchies, but they stood firm.
+They wanted to make a cake, and they wanted to make a ‘not boring plain cake’ too!

 - 175 grams softened butter

 - ½ cup of plain yoghurt